Letter to Prospective Students

 The Film Studies certificate program is offered under the auspices of the Theatre Program, which facilitates a close relationship between these disciplines.
 Minoring in Film Studies, or even focusing on cinema as a dissertation or qualifying examination topic, may open more career and teaching options.

 The CUNY Graduate Center also houses centers that organize research and intellectual events in cultural studies, the study of women and society, lesbian and gay studies, Jewish studies, and others.
-The Martin E. Segal Center (MESTC) maintains a close association with the Theatre Program, sponsoring symposia and conferences and publishing three journals: Slavic and East European Performance, Western European Stages, and the Journal of American Drama and Theatre.
+The Martin E. Segal Center (MESTC) maintains a close association with the Theatre Program, sponsoring symposia and conferences and publishing three journals: Journal of American Drama, European Stages, and Arab Stages.
 Students in the Ph.D.
 Program work as managing editors and editorial assistants on these publications, gaining important experience and connections in theatre studies publications.

 The Theatre Program employs a consortial arrangement with New York University, Columbia, and other New York City area colleges and universities.
 Many of our students take courses at NYU's Department of Performance Studies.

 Because the Ph.D.
-Program is not directly affiliated with an undergraduate theatre department, we cannot offering teaching assistantships as part of student financial aid packages.
+Program is not directly affiliated with an undergraduate theatre department, we cannot offer teaching assistantships as part of student financial aid packages.
 Our Program facilitates adjunct teaching opportunities for our students.
-Although we cannot guarantee such experiences, a number of our students hold prestigious, three-year Graduate Teaching Fellowships (GTFs).
+Although we cannot guarantee such experiences, a number of our students hold prestigious, five-year Graduate Teaching Fellowships (GTFs).

 Doing graduate work in theatre studies in a city that's truly a center of ethnic and cultural diversity offers you a range of extracurricular experiences that more idyllic campuses often can't provide.
 The Theatre Program at CUNY situates you squarely in theatre studies, while encouraging you to take advantage of the numerous interdisciplinary offerings at the Graduate Center and in the city.